serenov/smartbot/README.md

-# smartbot
+# SMARTBOT
-A college project
+A college project.